Deta-Cold/delta-firmware/core/src/apps/nem/README.md

 You can read more on mosaics [here](https://blog.nem.io/mosaics-and-namespaces-2/).
 Each mosaic has a name and lives under certain namespace, this identification _namespace.mosaic_ is unique in the network.

-Trezor Core supports mosaic creation and changing the mosaic's supply.
+detahard Core supports mosaic creation and changing the mosaic's supply.

 ### Namespaces